 Learn how to make this cute candy corn stuffie for Halloween using my free sewing pattern!
 A sweet decoration for the holiday or fun toy for littles ones.

 Hello Crafty Friends!
 Today I am excited to share with you a tutorial for a candy corn stuffie!
 This cute little candy corn was so fun to make and is a such a fun sewing project for Halloween.
 The free pattern is one of the first patterns I ever shared on my blog.
 I originally made this for my little ones to play with, but it turned out so cute it is fun to set out on a shelf as a fun Halloween decoration.

 Since I originally made this as a fun stuffy for my little ones, the tutorial will show you how to make the wings crinkly and how to add plastic rings to the legs.
 If you are making this for decoration, you could skip these steps.

 I have always loved cute Halloween decorations as opposed to scary ones and this little stuffie is definitely cute!
 I hope you enjoy creating it.

 Candy Corn Stuffie Sewing Tutorial

-- Printable pattern – Link located at the end of this post
+- Printable candy corn pattern – Grab the free pattern by filling out the purple form at the end of this post.

 - White, orange and yellow fabric for the body